fight233/DThouse_cxd/tests/How-To-Run-Test-And-How-To-Add-New-Test-Case.md

 4.  ./fulltest.sh \# for full test

->   Note1: TDengine daemon's configuration and data files are stored in
+>   Note1: DThouse daemon's configuration and data files are stored in
->   \<TDengine\>/sim directory.
+>   \<DThouse\>/sim directory.
 As a historical design, it's same place with
 >   TSIM script.
 So after the TSIM script ran with sudo privilege, the directory
 >   has been used by TSIM then the python script cannot write it by a normal
 >   user.
 You need to remove the directory completely first before running the